PizzaManStarted/UndergroundC-Lab/Tutorials/Rust/README.md

     println!("The value of y is: {y}");
 }
 ```

 which will result in

 ```bash
 The value of y is 4
 ```

 because the block evaluates to 4.

 `let x = 3;` is a statement, so it will not return a value.

 `x + 1` is an expression which will return 4 after being evaluated.

-All of that to lead into this next part :)
+All of that to lead into this next part

 * **Functions with Return Values**:

-In Rust, the return value of a function is the value of the final expression in the block of the body.
-(But we can also return a value early by usingf the `return` keyword and specifying a value)
+In Rust, the return value of a function is the value of the final **expression** in the block of the body.
+(But we can also return a value early by using the `return` keyword and specifying a value)

 ```rust
 fn five() -> i32{ // We have to specify the return type